spec-first/connexion/docs/security.rst

 - required_scopes (optional)
 - request (optional)

-As alternative to an ``x-tokenInfoFunc`` definition, you can set an ``x-tokenInfoUrl`` definition or ``TOKENINFO_URL`` environment variable, and connexion will call the url instead of a local function instead.
+As an alternative to an ``x-tokenInfoFunc`` definition, you can set an ``x-tokenInfoUrl`` definition or ``TOKENINFO_URL`` environment variable, and Connexion will call the URL instead of a local function.
 Connexion expects the authorization server to receive the OAuth token in the ``Authorization`` header field in the format described in `RFC 6750 <rfc6750_>`_ section 2.1 and return the token information in the same format as a validation function.
 When both ``x-tokenInfoUrl`` and ``x-tokenInfoFunc`` are used, Connexion will prioritize the function.

 The list of scopes returned in the token information will be validated against the scopes required by the API security definition to determine if the user is authorized.
-You can supply a custom scope validation func by defining ``x-scopeValidateFunc`` or setting a ``SCOPEVALIDATE_FUNC`` environment variable.
+You can supply a custom scope validation function by defining ``x-scopeValidateFunc`` or setting a ``SCOPEVALIDATE_FUNC`` environment variable.

 The function should accept the following arguments: